willc0de4food/ESP32Marauder/README.md

 `wifi_marauder_companion/` subdirectory).
 It adds:

-- A **"Sniff + GPS"** top-level menu entry pre-wired with the `-g` flag for beacon / probe / raw / pmkid / deauth / bt / mactrack variants.
+- A **"Sniff + GPS"** top-level menu entry pre-wired with the `-g` flag for beacon / probe / raw / pmkid / deauth / bt / mactrack / flock variants.
 - **Channel-locked sniff entries** (`raw ch1`, `raw ch6`, `raw ch11`) that
   send a multi-line UART command (`channel -s N\nsniffraw -g`) so the radio locks to one 2.4 GHz channel for duty-cycled-device hunting.
 - A **`raw hop`** entry that re-enables the firmware's `ChanHop` setting (`settings -s ChanHop enable\nsniffraw -g`) — easy way to return to channel-hopping after using one of the locked entries.
+- **`flock ch1` / `flock hop`** entries that apply the same lock/hop choice to the Flock sniff (`sniffbt -t flock -g`), which otherwise inherits whatever `ChanHop` state was last set — `ch1` for a known camera, `hop` to also find cameras on ch6/ch11.
+- A **GPS no-fix alert**: the companion parses the firmware's `[GPS] FIX/NOFIX` lines and buzzes/vibrates + blinks the Flipper LED when a GPS capture has no fix, so you don't unknowingly record a positionless pcap.

 ## Why